Pricing and Staff Information for Employment Tribunals - Employers

 We have estimated disbursements (including Counsel’s fees) from £0 to £15,000.
 VAT is calculated at the rate applicable at the time the work is carried out; this is currently 20%.
 Such disbursements include Counsel’s fees, expert fees and travel/witness expenses.

-Pricing and staff information is correct as of June 2021 and will be reviewed and updated every six months.
+Pricing and staff information is correct as of June 2022 and will be reviewed and updated every six months.
+Click on each person’s name below to view their experience and hourly rate.

 What our fees include